learn-academy-2021-bravo/week-5-assessment-JJSanch/interview-questions.md

 1. RESTful routes: For mapping HTTP routes and CRUD functionalities

 2. JSON: Stands for javascript object notation.
-USed for transmitting data in web applications.
+Used for transmitting data in web applications.

 3. Model validations: Used to ensure that only valid data is saved into the database.